SITE MENU

 Tours and Excursions

 Northern Light offers private charter, wildlife cruises, bird-watching and whale-watching cruises, dive charter, island cruising and research and survey services.
 2 boats based in Oban.
-Phone 01680 814260.
+Tel: 01680 814260.

 My travellers' tips file may also be useful if you are planning a trip to Scotland.
 It covers airlines, national car hire, train information, maps, etc.